fafadiatech/talks/erpnext/README.md

         4. Copy Default Region
         5. Click Test {Make sure Save Model and Build Model before Testing}
             1. “alexa run <invocation>”

+## Step by Step walkthrough

+1. Login to Amazon Alexa skills dev console `https://developer.amazon.com/alexa/console/ask`
+1. Click `Create Skill`
+1. Name you skill and make sure in `Default language` you've selected `English (IN)`
+1. Be sure to click on `Custom` skill
+1. Click `Create Skill` on Top Right
+1. Choose a tempalte `Start from Scratch` and click `Choose`
+1. Click `Invocation` and make sure you have two words keyed in, this is what will be used to trigger your skill
+1. Click `Save Model`
+1. Create custom intent by clicking `Add` next to Intent.
+E.g. `QuerySalesMonthly`
+1. Click on created intent and add sample utteranges e.g.
+    1. `monthly sale`
+    1. `monthly sales`
+    1. `sales last month`
+1. Click `Save Model`
+1. Click `Endpoint`
+1. Click `AWS Lambda ARN`
+1. Login to AWS Developer console `console.aws.amazon.com`
+1. Click `Services` > `Lambda`
+1. Click `Create function`
+1. Give a function name e.g. `erpnext`
+1. For run-time select `Python 3.7`
+1. Click `Create function`
+1. Connect Alexa skill with AWS Lambda by copying `Your Skill ID` from
+    1. On AWS Lambda screen click `Add trigger`
+    1. Click `Alexa Skill Kit`
+    1. Paste the Skill ID in the form
+1. **Update code in `lambda_function.py`**
+1. Be sure to click `Save` once code is written
+1. Copy and past `ARN` from AWS Lambda's Top Right screen to `Default Region` for Alexa developer console
+1. Click `Save End Point`
+1. Now jump back to Alexa developer console and click `Build Model`
+1. Building the model will take about 15-20 mins, once this is done we can test
+1. Click `Test` and test out the application
+1. Note: The skill is also available on all devices connected to Alexa

 ## Future Scope